“If Homosexuality is a disease, let’s all call in queer to work: ‘Hello. Can’t work today, still queer.’” — Robin Tyler, American Activist.

 Ever since the American Psychological Association (APA) removed homosexuality as a disorder in the third edition of the Diagnostic and Statistical Manual (DSM), mental health professionals across the world have become more queer friendly.
 In India, the story is a bit different.

 Majorly due to social influences, it has been seen that most mental health professionals are not queer-friendly.
 Psychiatrists usually have been quite biased towards queer people.
 An article published in the Indian Journal of Psychiatry states: “There have been anecdotal revelations by patients of being given treatment and therapies for getting ‘rid’ of their homosexuality or any alternate sexuality for that matter.”
 The fact is that the major viewpoint of most mental health professionals is cisgender cissexual heteronormative.
 Dealing with queer people with such a biased has proven to be unfruitful.
-Personally I have come across only two queer friendly clinics in Delhi – Mind Solace in Malviya Nagar and Karma Centre for Counselling and Wellbeing in Vasant Vihar.
+Personally I have come across only one queer friendly clinic in Delhi – the Karma Centre for Counselling and Wellbeing in Vasant Vihar.

 Mental health professionals aren’t taught about sexuality or gender in detail but are taught to be more open minded and sensitive towards people.
 In my professional opinion, sensitivity workshops and importance of reading about different sexualities and gender identities is a must.
 A country which has about 2.5 million queer people (and counting), most mental health professionals do not have the required skill set to deal with mental health issues faced by this section of the population.
 As for psychometric testing, there are barely any tests which have been standardized according to Indian norms.
 Despite this shortcoming, these tests play an important role in deciding if a trans person can go for surgery or not.
 In my own experience, I have come across a trans couple who wanted to go through surgery together but couldn’t.
 The Minnesota Multiphasic Personality Inventory II was used on both the partners, but while one partner was psychologically determined as trans, the other was not.
 Because of this, only one of them was able to take the necessary steps to fight their gender dysphoria